"We tell ourselves stories in order to live." - Joan Didion, Slouching Towards Bethlehem

 I'm Cinelle Barnes, a non-fiction writer and educator from Manila, Philippines.
 I write memoirs and personal essays on trauma, and on being a mother and immigrant in America.

 I started writing at age seven.
-Books and words have been the only consistent thing in my life -- through twelve years of living in a grand, haunted, infamous mansion, eight years as an illegal immigrant in New York City, four years as a new bride in the good ole South, two years as a (very nervous) mother, and one year as an MFA student.
+Books and words have been the only consistent thing in my life -- through twelve years of living in a grand, haunted, infamous mansion, eight years as an undocumented immigrant in New York City, seven years as a new bride in the good ole South, five years as a (very nervous) mother, and two years as an MFA student.
 To paraphrase a quote by my favorite essayist, Joan Didion, I tell myself stories in order to live.

 In 2013, a professor of mine dared me to write about my big secret: that I'd lived in the United States "out of status," taking on odd jobs that involved cleaning toilets, scrubbing sinks, washing incontinent people's underwear, and to my advantage, working off-the-books for an immigration lawyer -- all while finishing school and graduating Summa Cum Laude.
 The dare became a twenty-page memoir called "Letter from an Illegal," later nominated for the 2014 AWP Journal Intro Award for Creative Non-Fiction.